codio-content/HTML_and_CSS-CSS/.guides/content/Inline-Style-80f7.md

 ```

 Preview the result now ..

 Do you notice something strange ?

 The small font size and blue color have been applied to all the `<p>` tags as expected BUT also to the `<b>` and `<i>` tags inside the `<p>`

-This is due to a concept called inheritance!
+This is due to a concept called *inheritance*.
+Let's go to the next section to find out more about this.
-Certain css properties are inherited from the parents.